 Standardization actually becomes essential after customizing a practice or a tool to an acceptable and required level.
 Like in our case, I have made it mandatory for my team to update their daily tasks before I go for the daily standups representing them.

 They have been provided a standard format to list down the tasks and their statuses.
 And for the technical lead and the product manager, I have allocated a time slot to meet up which should be followed strictly and regularly.
-Providing further flexibility in the timings or the formats could result in a mess as we had already compromised on a significant collaboration practice of daily meet ups.
+Providing further flexibility in the timings or the formats could result in a mess as we had already compromised on a significant collaboration practice of daily meetups.

 Standardization can further be done on an organizational level after product level.
 We can come up with some golden rules that should be shared across the organization and possibly across the industry.

 In order to achieve an organization level standardization, it is advisable to share the good and bad experiences of different teams with certain practices.
-Being inspired from the other team’s experiences, it should be left at the discretion of the teams (or possibly SCRUM Masters in case if your organization has multiple of them) to adopt them according to their convenience and needs.
+Being inspired by the other team’s experiences, it should be left at the discretion of the teams (or possibly SCRUM Masters in case if your organization has multiple of them) to adopt them according to their convenience and needs.

-At the cost of repeating myself, I want to remind the significance of keeping a balance between pragmatism and standardization, which is an art learnt with time rather than by reading a book or an article.
+At the cost of repeating myself, I want to remind the significance of keeping a balance between pragmatism and standardization, which is an art learned with time rather than by reading a book or an article.

 Defining Roles & Responsibilities

 One of the major challenges of Agile based organization is the roles and responsibilities.
 A typical agile organization has a task culture and the hierarchies are rather flat with task-oriented structure with a lot of flexibility and cross-functionality.
 It is perfectly compatible with the Agile process.